 Statistical analysis

 All measures with p-values <0.05 were considered statistically significant.
 Data are presented as mean ± standard error throughout.
 All statistical analyses were performed using R version 4.0.2 (40).
+To minimize potential bias, animals were identified by ear tags and as such the researchers generally did not know which group mice were in during the experiments.
+Furthermore, the analysis plan was chosen prior to the start of experiments, and unchanged upon data analysis.
 Repeated measures, such as body composition, cumulative food intake, and responses to GTT or ITT were assessed via mixed linear effects modeling with random effects of mouse ID and dam and fixed effects of maternal dietary treatment, age, and sex using lme4 version 1.1-26 (41).
 Body composition and food intake were measured repeatedly in two separate conditions: during NCD feeding, and after being switched to HFHS.
 Analyses were tested for significant interactions between sex and maternal dietary treatment.
 Models were assessed using a two-way ANOVA for sex and maternal dietary treatment, with an interaction between the two.
 If a significant interaction was observed, data were sex-stratified and pairwise comparison was repeated, reporting the effect size and p-value for the interaction.
 Otherwise, sex was used as a covariate in a non-interacting model.
 Observations were tested for normality by Shapiro-Wilk test and equivalence of variance by Levene’s test.
 Pairwise measures that were normal and of equal variance utilized Student’s t-tests.
 Measures that were not normally distributed used non-parametric Mann-Whitney tests.

 Results